 You May Boost Your Mood

 Losing five pounds may make you feel happier, even if it's just the kick-off to your weight loss journey.
-One review of published research found that people experienced positive mental health benefits such as higher measures of self-esteem when they shed a few pounds and sometimes when they didn't lose any weight at all.
+One review of published research found that people experienced positive mental health benefits, such as higher measures of self-esteem, when they shed a few pounds, and sometimes when they didn't lose any weight at all.
 So even if you aren't seeing drastic results on the scale just yet, lifestyle changes like eating better and moving more can have countless positive impacts on your health.